axibase/atsd/installation/verifying-installation.md

 sudo service atsd start
 ```

-If running ATSD on a shared server with a heavy workload, edit `/etc/systemd/system/atsd.service` and replace default `Type` parameter setting `oneshot` with `forking`.
+If running ATSD on a shared server with a heavy workload, edit `/etc/systemd/system/atsd.service`.
+Set the `Type` parameter to `forking`.

 ```yaml
 [Service]